angular/angular/aio/content/guide/component/component-style.md

 ### Non-CSS style files

-The Angular CLI requires that all of your styles files are written in one of the following formats.
+The Angular framework requires that all of your styles files are written in one of the following formats.

 | Formats              | Extensions |
 |:---                  |:---        |